moth-quantum/quantum-audio/README.md

 # Quantum Audio
 ![PyPI](https://img.shields.io/pypi/v/quantumaudio) ![Read the Docs (version)](https://img.shields.io/readthedocs/quantumaudio/latest?label=API%20docs) ![GitHub](https://img.shields.io/github/license/moth-quantum/quantum-audio)

-Quantum Audio is a Python package for building Quantum Representations of Digital Audio using Qiskit circuits.
+An open-source Python package for building Quantum Representations of Digital Audio using _Qiskit_ circuits.

+## What is Quantum Audio ?

+Audio plays a vital role in carrying information and music, traversing through domains — from analog and digital formats to engaging our senses in a profound way.
+With the advent of Quantum Computing, we formulate ways of representing Audio Information in the Quantum Domain.

+The Quantum Audio Package provides fundamental operations for representing audio as Quantum States that can be processed on a Quantum computer (or Simulator) and played back in the classical world 🔊.

 The objective of Quantum Audio is to enable new ways of exploring audio signal processing for artistic and research purposes.

-The package provides fundamental features to encode audio as Quantum States that can be processed on a Quantum computer or simulator and played back.
+## Contents

 The package contains different schemes to encode audio and necessary utilities as follows: